Corruption remains endemic to Kenya’s public sector, scandals that have been exposed, however, have not ended the vice as a result of impunity.

 In 2014, Parliament passed laws to domesticate the UNCAC and AU conventions, including the 2012 Leadership and Integrity Act, the 2011 Ethics and Anti-Corruption Commission Act, and the 2009 Proceeds of Crime and Anti-Money Laundering Act.

-In 2015, Kenya and the U.S. jointly made a commitment to promote good governance and anti-corruption efforts in the country.
+In 2015, Kenya and the U.S. jointly committed to promoting good governance and anti-corruption efforts in the country.
 Key among them, expanding its program to transparently utilize eProcurement systems to eliminate corruption in the awarding of contracts and licenses, and committing to finalizing its transition to eProcurement by June 2016.

 The Effectiveness of Anti-Corruption Agencies in East Africa Kenya, Tanzania and Uganda 2015 Report with regards to Kenya notes that: